WSO2 Managed Services Policy and Service Level Agreement

 - that are caused by factors outside of WSO2’s reasonable control, including hosted infrastructure outages, or any Force Majeure Event;

-- that result solely from errors in the Subscriber’s code and configuration deployed within WSO2 Managed Cloud Service at the Subscriber’s request;
+- that result solely from errors in the Subscriber’s code and configuration deployed within WSO2 Managed Services at the Subscriber’s request;

-- that result from the Subscriber’s use of the WSO2 Managed Cloud Service after WSO2 advised the Subscriber to modify its use of that service without adversely affecting the Subscriber or any end user, if the Subscriber did not modify its use as advised;
+- that result from the Subscriber’s use of the WSO2 Managed Services after WSO2 advised the Subscriber to modify its use of that service without adversely affecting the Subscriber or any end user, if the Subscriber did not modify its use as advised;

 - during previews such as technical previews or betas, not certified for commercial operation, as reasonably determined by WSO2;

-- that are solely attributable to the acts or omissions of the Subscriber or the Subscriber’s employees, agents, contractors, or vendors, or anyone gaining access to WSO2 Managed Cloud Service by means of the Subscriber’s passwords or equipment, in breach of the terms of the Subscription Agreement.
+- that are solely attributable to the acts or omissions of the Subscriber or the Subscriber’s employees, agents, contractors, or vendors, or anyone gaining access to WSO2 Managed Services by means of the Subscriber’s passwords or equipment, in breach of the terms of the Subscription Agreement.

 WSO2 may make changes to this SLA from time to time.
 WSO2 will make a new copy of the SLA available.
 Upon posting, these changes will become effective for new accounts.
 For pre-existing accounts, the changes will become effective 30 days after posting or in accordance with a change control procedure should such be provided for in a Subscription Agreement.